Home /

 MIT & Industry

-Since its founding, MIT has encouraged researchers to work collaboratively across departments, fields, and institutional boundaries to solve problems.
-This has led to thousands of fruitful partnerships with industry and other leading research institutions.
+Since its founding, MIT has fostered a culture of collaboration—bringing together researchers across disciplines and institutions to tackle complex challenges.
+This spirit of innovation has led to thousands of impactful partnerships with industry and other leading research organizations.

 Total licensing revenue received